kiplagatwillan/kiplagat-willan/README.md

 From academic projects to independent prototypes, my focus has always been to **combine clean code, intelligent systems, and user-centric design** into products that matter.

-Currently preparing for my **industrial attachment (May–Sept 2025)**, I am actively contributing to open-source, sharpening my backend development skills, and exploring real-world AI applications in business intelligence.
+Currently on my **industrial attachment (May–Sept 2025)**, I am actively contributing to open-source, sharpening my backend development skills, and exploring real-world AI applications in business intelligence.

 ---